How To Run On A Treadmill? Everything You Need To Know

 The American Heart Association calls warming up and cooling down quintessential for your exercise performance and heart.
 These 5-10 minute light bouts look after muscle strength, recovery, and stiffness.

-3. Put on the Incline
+3. Put On The Incline

 Cranking up the incline isn't an advanced feat.
 It's expressed in percentages.
 The highest ends up at 12% or 15%.
 Dial in one or two grades early on to better simulate outdoor conditions since there is no air resistance.
 Once you have built enough endurance and confidence, go for higher inclines.